roniantoniius/roniantoniius/README.md

 Data Enthusiast on Real world case problem
 ------------------------------------------

-As a student at the University of Education Indonesia, I possess a strong passion for the realm of data enthusiast, particularly in the fields of data science and data engineering.
+As a student at the Indonesia University of Education, I possess a strong passion for the realm of data enthusiast, particularly in the fields of data science and data engineering.

 ### Goals
 * 🤖 Gain experience applying machine learning algorithms to solve real-world problems.